 |Damage||Loss of sensitive private information, monetary loss, identity theft, possible malware infections.|

-The Internet is rife with deceptive sites.
-Popular scam models include (but are not limited to): alerts that a piece of essential software is outdated/missing (e.g. therightwaytofindplayering.pro, installflash-upgrade.com, etc.); warnings that the system is infected and/or has been compromised (e.g. "Windows Defender Browser Protection", "VIRAL ALARM OF MICROSOFT", etc.); unbelievable offers (e.g. "Get the new iPhone 11 Pro", "Randomly selected to test the new iPhone", etc.); prize giveaways (e.g. "Congratulations Samsung user!", "YOU ARE THE CHOSEN!", etc.) and many others.
+The internet is full of deceptive websites.
+Popular scam models include (but are not limited to) alerts that: essential software is outdated/missing (e.g. therightwaytofindplayering.pro, installflash-upgrade.com, etc.); warnings that the system is infected and/or has been compromised (e.g. "Windows Defender Browser Protection", "VIRAL ALARM OF MICROSOFT", etc.); "amazing" offers (e.g. "Get the new iPhone 11 Pro", "Randomly selected to test the new iPhone", etc.); prize giveaways (e.g. "Congratulations Samsung user!", "YOU ARE THE CHOSEN!", etc.), and many others.

 How did potentially unwanted applications install on my computer?

-When downloading/installing: ignoring terms, skipping steps and sections, using the pre-set options and similarly rushing these processes - increases the risk of inadvertently allowing bundled content onto systems.
-Select PUAs have "official" download webpages.
-Intrusive ads also proliferate unwanted apps.
-Once clicked on, they can execute scripts to stealthily download/install PUAs.
+When downloading/installing, ignoring terms, skipping steps and sections, using pre-set options and similarly rushing these processes increases the risk of inadvertently allowing bundled content onto systems.
+Certain PUAs have "official" download web pages.
+Intrusive ads also proliferate unwanted apps - once clicked, they can execute scripts to stealthily download/install PUAs.

-How to avoid installation of potentially unwanted applications?
+How to avoid installation of potentially unwanted applications

 Text presented in vpn1aprotectplus[.]com pop-up window: